 Here are a couple more notes related to salary aggregation:

-• If a team is aggregating three (or more) player salaries in a trade in order to take back fewer than three (or more) players, no more than one of the aggregated players can be on a minimum-salary contract.
+- If a team is aggregating three (or more) player salaries in a trade for matching purposes in order to take back fewer players than that, no more than one of the aggregated players can be earning the minimum salary.
 This rule doesn’t apply between December 15 and the trade deadline, but is in effect the rest of the year.

 Note: This is a Hoops Rumors Glossary entry.
 Our glossary posts will explain specific rules relating to trades, free agency, or other aspects of the NBA’s Collective Bargaining Agreement.
 Larry Coon’s Salary Cap FAQ was used in the creation of this post.